-Still, though, I am happy to help support my friend and local grower Marcia, whose beautiful, eco-friendly flowers are exuberant expressions of her love for life.
+Still, though, I am happy to help support my friend and local grower Marcia, whose glorious, eco-friendly flowers are exuberant expressions of her skill as well as her love for life.

 And when I ask permission to snip a few of my own blossoms on special occasions, which one should unfailingly do, it is sometimes granted to me.
 Respect and honor are essential when communing with any of our Green kindred, and particularly when you are removing some of their potential for regeneration.

 This is a time of focusing on our own fertile possibilities!
-You might make a wish today and plant the seeds of your own desires, most appropriate for this waxing Moon.
+You might make a wish today and plant the seeds of your own desires.

 And I certainly hope you remembered to wash your face in the dew first thing this morning, ensuring youth and beauty forever.